 it is proposed to support parallel measurement for the colliding measurement gaps.

 it is proposed to consider MG skipping/cancelling from 6G day-1, and MG skipping/cancelling is a generic approach, not limit to XR.

-UE capability

-Towards 6G, the baseline UE measurement capability shall be reconsidered, at least the UE capability of parallelSMTC-r17, parallelMeasurementGap-r17, parallelMeasurementWithoutRestriction-r17 need to be inherited as mandatory to 6G.

 Proposal 8(LGE):

 RAN4 to study dynamic and/or integrated measurement gaps for 6G.